Wikinomics: Coase's Law

 In the chapter The Perfect Storm, the authors give an overview of the economic effects of the kind of transactions Web 2.0 permits.
 According to the authors, Coase's Law (see Ronald Coase) governs the expansion of a business:

-A firm will tend to expand until the cost of organizing an extra transaction within the firm become equal to the costs of carrying out the same transaction on the open market.

 However, because of the changing usage patterns of Internet technologies, the cost of transactions has dropped so significantly that the authors assert that the market is better described by an inversion of Coase's Law.
 That is:

-A firm will tend to expand until the cost of carrying out an extra transaction on the open market become equal to the costs of organizing the same transaction within the firm.
-Thus, the authors think that with the costs of communicating dramatically dropping, firms who do not change their current structures will perish.
-Companies who utilize mass collaboration will dominate their respective markets.
+Thus, the authors think that with the costs of communicating dramatically dropping, firms that do not change their current structures will perish.
+Companies who use mass collaboration will dominate their respective markets.

 Reception

 A review of this book in the Harvard Business Review states "like its title, the book's prose can fall into breathless hype."
 A review of this book in Choice recommends the book for "general readers and practitioners," but cautions that the authors "present an optimistic overview of successful collaborations and business ventures", "use unique terms (e.g., marketocracy, prosumption, knowledge commons)", should have given "more consideration [to] the darker sides of human motivation as well as groupthink and mass mediocrity", and "primarily draw on their own observations of businesses and trends for the ideas presented".

 Tapscott and Williams released a followup to Wikinomics, titled Macrowikinomics: Rebooting Business and the World, on September 28, 2010.